tzaeschke/zoodb/README.md

 ZooDB is an object oriented database based on the JDO 3.0 standard.
-It is written by Tilmann ZÃ¤schke.
+It is written by Tilmann Zäschke since 2008, since 2011 with friendly support by the GlobIS Group at ETH Zurich.
-It is currently licensed under GPLv3 (GNU Public License), see file COPYING.
+ZooDB is currently licensed under GPLv3 (GNU Public License), see file COPYING.

 ZooDB is also available via maven: